 Stage 2 Mesothelioma Treatments

-Stage 2 mesothelioma treatment options include chemotherapy, immunotherapy, surgery and radiation.
-Doctors also use multimodal therapy, which is a combination of treatments.
+Stage 2 mesothelioma treatment options include chemotherapy, immunotherapy, surgery, and radiation.
+Doctors also use multimodal therapy, which combines treatments.
 The best combination of treatments will differ for each patient.

 “In some cases, we’ll provide the patients with an option for immunotherapy, although reserved for a few patients,” Dr. DaSilva shares with us.
 “We can also provide palliative surgery for patients in which they can get relief of their symptoms and then be treated in a multimodality, multispecialty protocol.”